 An artificial pacemaker is a small device placed in the body and connected to the heart with wires (leads).
-It sends electrical signals to the heart to control a slow heartbeat.
+It sends electrical signals to the heart to take control of the heartbeat in the event it slows significantly.
 Sometimes a pacemaker may be used to control a fast heartbeat.
 The insertion of a pacemaker requires minor surgery.

 An implantable cardioverter defibrillator (ICD) is a small device similar to a pacemaker.
 It is placed in the body and connected to the heart with leads.
-If the heartbeat is irregular, the ICD sends a painless shock to correct it.
+If the heartbeat is irregular, the ICD sends one or more brief shocks to correct it.
 If the heartbeat is too slow, the ICD keeps the heart beating at a more normal rate.
 The insertion of an ICD requires minor surgery.

 The heart has a natural pacemaker.
 When the natural pacemaker doesn't work as it should, the heartbeat may be too fast, too slow, or irregular (arrhythmia).
 Your child may need a pacemaker or ICD for some types of arrhythmias.
-This is especially true in arrhythmias causing severe symptoms.
+This is especially true for arrhythmias that cause severe symptoms.

 An artificial pacemaker keeps the heartbeat regular.
 An ICD corrects sudden irregular heart rhythms that may be life threatening.
 It also keeps the heartbeat regular.